Subresult Reuse in Firebolt

 GROUP BY ALL;

-The simplified plan for this example query would look like this:
+The simplified plan for this example query would look like the following:

 A query plan using subresult reuse.

-A MaybeCache has been placed at the top of the plan and it places the subresult collected on the first run into the FireCache, as do both Join operators with their respective hash tables.
-On a subsequent run of exactly the same query (over unchanged data), the MaybeCache fetches the subresult from the cache and the entire evaluation can be skipped.
-This means the latency drops to very low milliseconds.
-In this example this corresponds to a speed boost of more than 100x (on a single node, medium engine running over TPC-H with scale factor 100).
+In this example, a MaybeCache operator positioned at the top of the plan caches the subresult from the first run into the FireCache.
+Additionally, both Join operators store their respective hash tables in the cache.
+On a subsequent run of exactly the same query (over unchanged data), the MaybeCache operator fetches the subresult from the cache, allowing the entire evaluation to be skipped.
+As a result, query latency is reduced to mere milliseconds.
+In this example, it leads to a speed improvement of over 100x on a single node, medium engine running TPC-H with scale factor of 100.

 Recognizing Subresult Reuse in Query Telemetry

 Firebolt transparently leverages subresult reuse.
 If you want to see whether subresult reuse helped to speed up your query, look for Nothing was executed in the EXPLAIN (ANALYZE) output.
-This shows that an operator was not executed because an operator above it retrieved the subresult from the FireCache.
-For example, in this EXPLAIN (ANALYZE) outut, MaybeCache retrieved the resut from the cache and skipped execution of the entire query:
+This shows that an operator was skipped because a higher level operator retrieved the subresult from the FireCache.
+For example, in the following EXPLAIN (ANALYZE) output, the MaybeCache operator retrieved the result from the cache, bypassing the need to run the entire query:

 [0] [MaybeCache]